Last updated: June 1, 2019

 It deserves to be mentioned that Laura Bailey is the best Boss voice.
 I’ve tried the other voices in The Third and IV, but I always go back to her because to me she is the Boss.
 The default male voice this time around is Troy Baker, who is also very good.
 There is also a joke voice which is “Zombie”.
 Yup.
 Voiced by Steve Blum, no less.

-If you pick Zombie, the Boss will grunt and gargle their way through the game and the other characters still somehow understand what they’re saying, which is actually pretty funny.
+If you pick Zombie, the Boss will grunt and gargle their way through the game and the other characters still somehow understand what they’re saying, which I’ll admit is actually pretty funny.
 The scene where the Boss and Pierce sing along to Sublime’s “What I Got” is already quite entertaining, but the zombie voice makes it even better (you can just about make out the zombie voice telling Pierce “You’re a good singer!”
-Pierce, by the way, is not a good singer).
+Pierce, incidentally, is not a good singer).

-Saints Row: The Third is still a fun and entertaining game I have spent far too many hours playing, but it is nowhere near as memorable as Saints Row 2 due to the executive meddling and shift towards a full-on action comedy game.
+Saints Row: The Third is still a fun and entertaining game I have spent far too many hours playing, but it is nowhere near as memorable as Saints Row 2 due to the executive meddling and shift towards a full-on action comedy game featuring a zombie outbreak and Mayor Burt Reynolds.
 Some people do actually prefer The Third to SR2 and I understand where they’re coming from, but personally I think this is where the series started to head towards the wrong track.

 To me, the constant silliness and self-aware winking at the camera simply isn’t as funny as the game rolling with all the crazy bullshit and playing it completely straight (think of Saints Row 2 as something more akin to Airplane! or The Naked Gun, where none of the main characters were in on the joke or even aware there was a joke in the first place).
 It seems as if Volition tried to script The Third to be as insane as the emergent gameplay shenanigans people got up to in SR2, and it didn’t really work out all that well for them.
 The most obvious example of making a scripted scene out of something that just occasionally happened in SR2 isn’t actually anything related to the core gameplay, but the Sublime singalong I mentioned earlier.